pleonova/pleonova.github.io/_posts/2018-08-03-visualization-tableau.md

 ---
 ## Summary

-Back in 2017, I was invited to give a talk at Product School at their San Francisco office about data analysis and visualization in Tableau in front of an **audience of 100+ professionals**.
+Back in 2017, I was invited to give a talk at Product School at their San Francisco office about data analysis and visualization in Tableau in front of an audience of 100+ professionals.
 Since then I have given a variation of this talk at their other location in Santa Clara and at San Jose State University to a class of Business School students.

-The original talk was taped and has been **watched 1.5K times** on Facebook, you can find the link [here](https://www.facebook.com/productschool/videos/1899646390253735/) or watch it below.
+The original talk was taped and has been watched 1.5K times on Facebook, you can find the link [here](https://www.facebook.com/productschool/videos/1899646390253735/) or watch it below.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/JZ1rGCAcQC0?controls=0&showinfo=0" frameborder="0" allowfullscreen></iframe>
 <br />
-Furthermore, the dashboards that I designed and built for the talks have been **viewed nearly 2K times**.
+Furthermore, the dashboards that I designed and built for the talks have been viewed nearly 2K times.

 ## Process
 1. Data Collection